jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 }
 ```

-In Circular it might also be a command definition contained within another command definition:
+In Circular it is also a command definition, contained within another command definition:

 <img src="images/1.%20Commands%20Main%20Concepts.017.png" width="100" />

-When peeking at another programming language, a local function seems to be able to have a name:
+A local function can have a *name*:

 <img src="images/1.%20Commands%20Main%20Concepts.018.png" width="160" />

-It may also be *called* from within its parent command:
+It can be *called* from within its parent command:

 <img src="images/1.%20Commands%20Main%20Concepts.019.png" width="200" />

-So a local function might be symbolized by:
+So a local function is symbolized by:

 - a square
 - within a square